olegovsyannikov/showcase/README.md

 - Backend: Node/Express, PHP, Firebase
 - Low-code: Webflow, FlutterFlow, Bubble
 - Database: PostgreSQL, MySQL, Firestore
-- DevOps: Git, Docker, Heroku, Kubernetes, Vercel
+- DevOps: Git, Docker, Heroku, Kubernetes, AWS, Vercel
-- AI: OpenAI GPT, Claude, Langchain
+- AI: Python, OpenAI, Mistral, Claude, Langchain, Haystack
+- Mobile: React Native, Flutter

+## My core advantage

+Thanks to my extensive management and startup experience, I have a deep understanding of any type and complexity of task, its business value, requirements and limitations.
+This allows me not only to develop good IT solutions, but also to create the best product for any given situation.
+Just tell me your problem and I will do the rest.

+See more at my [Upwork profile](https://www.upwork.com/freelancers/oovsyannikov).

 ## My professional values